tobgu/pyrsistent/README.rst

 the public API).
 The collection types currently implemented are PVector (similar to a python list), PMap (similar to a python dict) and PSet (similar to a python set).

-All methods on a data structure that manipulates it returns a new copy of the object with the containing the requested updates rather than manipulating the original.
+All methods on a data structure that would normally mutate it instead returns a new copy of the structure containing the requested updates.
+The original structure is left untouched.

 This will simplify the reasoning about what a program does since no hidden side effects ever can take place to these data structures.
 You can rest assured that the object you hold a reference to will remain the same throughout its